-When there is a segment loss, TCP assumes that is caused by congestion [8, 23, 24], and therefore the transmitter has to reduce the rate of injecting data into the network.
-In the congestion avoidance phase, as discussed in Section 2, the CWND halves, and increases linearly (approximately one segment per RTT) until it reaches its original value.
-In the satellite experiments we ran using 10 MB window size and default MTU sizes (9180 bytes), and if we assume that the TCP sender managed to reach the receiver's window (10MB) without losses, it will then take 571.5 segments (5 MB) $\times$ RTT = 305.2 seconds to fill the pipe using this algorithm.
-In the fast recovery phase, as discussed in Section 2, the CWND halves (plus 3 segments due to the three duplicated ACKS received) and congestion avoidance follows.
-Thus, for our satellite experiments it will take (571.5-3) segments $\times$ RTT = 303.5 seconds to fill the pipe.
+MB window size and default MTU sizes (9180 bytes), assuming that the TCP sender managed to reach the receiver's window (10MB) without losses, it will then take 571.5 segments(5 MB) \times RTT = 305.2 seconds to fill the pipe using this algorithm.
+In the fast recovery phase, the CWND halves (plus 3 segments due to the three duplicated ACKS received) and congestion avoidance follows.
+Thus, for our satellite experiments it will take (571.5-3) segments \times RTT = 303.5 seconds to fill the pipe.
 If the segment loss occurs early in slow start, then it will take hours to fully recover using this algorithm.

 TCP Reno with fast retransmit and fast recovery improves performance over the basic TCP implementation, but it exhibits another pitfall.
-Studies [4, 11] have shown that when more than one loss occurs within one window, fast retransmit and fast recovery will be triggered several times in one RTT, resulting in reduction of the CWND several times and then linear growth.
+Studies [1, 8] have shown that when more than one loss occurs within one window, fast retransmit and fast recovery will be triggered several times in one RTT, resulting in reduction of the CWND several times and then linear growth.
 This leads to throughput reduction.

-Due to these TCP pitfalls, the satellite links must have a very low BER and no losses, otherwise the throughput will drop dramatically.
-If the satellite links are noisy with high BER and cell losses, then the probability of having more than one segment drop within one window is large, resulting in throughput degradation as discussed above.
+Due to these attributes of TCP, the satellite links must have a very low BER and no losses due to congestion, otherwise the throughput will drop dramatically.
 In the OC-3 experiments, the satellite links exhibited very low BER, comparable with those in fiber-optic terrestrial networks, therefore lost segments and retransmissions were limited, and throughput was comparable to that obtained over LANs and WANs.
 In the OC-12 experiments, the BER in the satellite links was relatively high, resulting in a degradation in throughput which can be justified using the same logic as above.
-Even if we have only one segment loss per window which is detected by fast retransmit, it will take 303.5 seconds for the TCP end host to utilize the available bandwidth in the satellite environment.
+Even if we have only one segment loss per window which is detected by fast retransmit, it will take 303.5 seconds (assuming that the sender has already reached the receiver's window) for the TCP end host to utilize the available bandwidth in the satellite environment.
 Using the same logic, in the AAI WAN this time is reduced to 22.18 seconds and for the local ATM network to 0.057 seconds.

-The experiments conducted under congestion conditions show that TCP congestion algorithms are not efficient for TCP over WAN and satellites, and result in throughput degradation in common cases.
-TCP end traffic sources competing for the same link will cause throughput to drop because of switch buffer overflow and cell losses.
-Traffic shaping is essential under these circumstances to prevent losses.
+The experiments conducted under congestion conditions show that the common TCP congestion algorithms are not efficient for TCP over WANs and satellites, and result in throughput degradation in common cases.
+TCP end traffic sources competing for the same link will cause throughput to drop because of switch buffer overflows and cell losses.
+Traffic control is essential under these circumstances to prevent losses.
 Increasing the offered load above a certain level will cause the throughput to drop sharply.
 In the satellite environment, throughput drops faster than in the LAN or the WAN environments.
 This is because of the TCP mechanism, where bandwidth is wasted due to the long time needed to reach the receiver advertised window size after a segment loss occurs.
 For the same reason, when no traffic shaping is present, and all sources inject data in the network simultaneously as fast as they can, the aggregated throughput obtained over ACTS is lower than that obtained over the WAN or LAN.

-8 Simulation of TCP over satellite networks
+6: Simulation of TCP over satellite networks

-The creation of simulation models is usually the only means of predicting and evaluating the performance of high speed networks, since mathematical models of such networks are not yet feasible [18].
+The creation of simulation models is usually the only means of predicting and evaluating the performance of high speed networks, since mathematical models of such networks are not yet feasible [14].
 Simulation is an excellent way of investigating and understanding the behavior of the network architecture under test, as well as an efficient methodology for observing the effects of network parameter changes on overall performance.